At least one teacher resigns, others consider doing so after Jenks Public Schools decides to transition to in-person instruction

-Jenks Public Schools has decided to transition to in-person instruction next week after starting the school year through distance learning, leading to several teachers thinking about resigning from the district.
+Jenks Public Schools' decision to transition to in-person instruction next week after starting the school year through distance learning has led several teachers to think about resigning from their jobs.

 Administrators say they are pivoting to in-person learning due to a decline in COVID-19 cases in Tulsa County.
 They originally discussed moving away from distance learning once the county moved down from orange to yellow in the state's color-coded COVID Alert System.

-Although that hasn't happened yet, Jenks states that cases are "substantially lower" than when the district had to make a decision on Aug.
+Although that hasn't happened yet, Jenks stated in a letter to families this week that cases are "substantially lower" than when the district had to make a decision on Aug.
 3 as to how to start the 2020-21 school year.

 "We are continuously evaluating data, including strategies and outcomes from districts that have opened classrooms for students," the letter states.
 "It was never the intent to utilize distance learning indefinitely.
 With positive cases lower in Tulsa County, the district is committed to implementing health and safety protocols to mitigate risk factors and working hard to manage positive cases as they arise."

-Masks will be required for all employees and students in grades 3-12 when in-person instruction begins.
+Masks will be required for all employees and students in grades three through 12 when in-person instruction begins.
 Students in prekindergarten through second grade must wear masks in hallways and common areas.
-Parents of Pre-K trough second-graders may choose for their student to wear a mask at other times.
+Parents of pre-K through second-graders may choose for their child to wear a mask at other times.
 All students must wear masks while on school buses.

 The district could revert back to distance learning, if needed.